Eddie Reese Training Swim Sets

 Eddie Reese is one of the winningest swim coaches of all time.

-At the NCAA level, his accomplishments are without peer.
+At the NCAA level, his accomplishments are unmatched.
 Since taking over at the University of Texas in 1978, the Longhorns have captured fourteen national titles and eleven runner-ups.
 Reese has been NCAA coach of the year eight times, and the Longhorns have won 40+ conference titles.

 Reese’s approach to coaching has always been one of humility and generosity.
 He focuses on coaching the person and works on helping his athletes improve, rather than succeed.